openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 This specification extends the `address` Claim as defined in [@!OpenID] by another sub field containing the country as ISO code.

 `country_code`: country part of an address represented using an ISO 3-letter code [@!ISO3166-3], e.g. "USA" or "JPN".
-2-letter ISO codes [@!ISO3166-1] MAY be used in some circumstances for compatibility reasons. `country_code` may be used as alternative to the exting `country` field.
+2-letter ISO codes [@!ISO3166-1] MAY be used in some circumstances for compatibility reasons. `country_code` may be used as alternative to the existing `country` field.

 # verified_claims Element {#verified_claims}